Follow Italianism

 Technical note from the Ministry of Economy and Finance details reasons for withdrawing the amendment

-Hours after approving an amendment to the Decree-Law 36, the Italian Senate's Constitution and Justice Committee backtracked and withdrew a proposal that required a certificate of proficiency in Italian for citizens born and residing abroad to maintain their Italian citizenship.
+Hours after approving an amendment to the Decree-Law 36The Constitution and Justice Committee of the Italian Senate has backtracked and withdrawn the proposal that would have required a certificate of proficiency in Italian for citizens born and residing abroad to retain Italian citizenship.

 Amendment 1.0.8 determined that adults whose direct ancestors were also born outside Italy must present, within a period of up to three years, a certificate of knowledge of the Italian language at level B1.
 The rule would also apply to young people between 18 and 25 years old.